 Cancer is tough, but we're tougher

-In May 2020, I’m challenging myself to walk 35km in one day as part of the Hawaiian Walk for Women’s Cancer.
-I’m doing it to raise much needed funds for women’s cancer research right here in WA at the Harry Perkins Institute of Medical Research.
+So in May 2020, I am challenging myself to walk 35km in one day as part of the Hawaiian Walk for Women’s Cancer.
+I’m doing this to raise awareness for Endometrial and Uterine Cancers and much needed funds for women’s cancer research right here in WA at the Harry Perkins Institute of Medical Research.

 There is so much more to be done to ensure that the women of WA – our mothers, sisters, daughters, friends and loved ones – living with cancer stay with us for as long as possible.
 I am training and fundraising in the lead up to the event.
 I'd be so grateful for your support.
 If you can't join me (I'd love the company), please give generously to my donation page.

 Let’s walk towards a cancer-free future – together.